MaayanLab/amp-proxy/README.md

 # marathon-ha-proxy
-The HAProxy config and generator for amp.pharm.mssm.edu and Marathon
+A dynamic haproxy config generator using Marathon's REST API

 This is the setup for a docker container that will host any application on marathon with the tags `"public": "true"`